Personal life of Lindsay Lohan: Teenage years

-Lohan said that her first problems arose when she moved to California by herself at 15.
+Lohan said that her first problems arose when she moved to California by herself at 17.
 In her interview with Oprah Winfrey in 2013, Lohan spoke of her lack of financial guidance and how her early legal problems left her unfazed as she was so deep into her tendencies as an addict.
 In the same interview, Lohan admitted it took a period of time before she could admit to herself that she had a problem.

 Upon moving to Los Angeles, Lohan briefly lived with fellow Disney star Raven-Symoné, though Symoné said Lohan had been at the apartment very little, claiming she had only been there three times.
 Following Mean Girls, Lohan spent several years living out of hotels in Los Angeles, of which two years were spent at the Chateau Marmont.
 In late 2007, after settling down in a more permanent residence, she explained that she "didn't want to be alone" but that "it wasn't a way of life ... not very consistent."
-She had a series of car accidents that were widely reported, in August 2004, October 2005 and November 2006, when she suffered minor injuries because a paparazzi who was following her for a photograph hit her car.
+She had a series of car accidents that were widely reported, in August 2004, October 2005 and November 2006, when she suffered minor injuries because a paparazzi who were following her for a photograph hit her car.
 During her time working in Los Angeles, Lohan had suffered from bulimia nervosa.